Alameda County Oakland Community Action Partnership assistance programs.

 Education for children is part of Early Head Start, which is a key family service along with Head Start.
 The Alameda County California Early Head Start Program serves children from birth to three years of age that come from low income families.
 Assistance is also for their parents.

 Early Head Start provides education along with a range of other nutrition, health, parenting education, and mental health services.
+Children and youth can even learn from games.
 The non-profit will also focus on offering positive parenting skills and prenatal services.
 Children who take part in the program will almost always show gains in education skills, cognitive and language development.
 They will also usually experience improved social and emotional skills.

 The Head Start Program is similar to above in many aspects, and it too promotes school readiness for three- to five-year-old children.
 The Community Action Partnership program provides activities that foster children’s cognitive (language, reading and math) skills, social, emotional, educational and that nurture physical health.
 Almost 20 locations throughout the City of Oakland run either full or half-day programs.